thefuzz25/thefuzz25.github.io/_notes/books/The Fourth K by Mario Puzo.md

 - I wanted to get familiar with Mario Puzo's writing before diving into the infamous *Godfather* trilogy.

 ### How the read went
 It started strong: solid world-building and clear POVs.
 The objective of the book got established quite early on.
 But the thing is, the book kept circling the same theme over and over.
 There was nothing more to it.
-As [this gal](https://www.goodreads.com/user/show/1910836-lobstergirl) on *Goodreads* put it, 'it was but a profusion of superfluous ancillary characters, and every plot device ever known to writers of political thrillers thrown in.'
+As [this user](https://www.goodreads.com/user/show/1910836-lobstergirl) on *Goodreads* put it, 'it was but a profusion of superfluous ancillary characters[^1], and every plot device ever known to writers of political thrillers thrown in.'

 I managed until *Part III* and then skimmed the rest.